biosoftlab/pico/README.md

 # pico

-PICO predicts durg effect on a target disease and it provide paths between drug target genes and the disease.
+PICO predicts drug effects on a target disease and it provides paths between drug target proteins and the target disease.

 Environment